JeremiahKaren/35percent.github.io/_posts/2019-04-30-elephant-park-mp5-maximum-affordable-housing.md

 ---
 layout: post
-title: Last phase of Heyate redevelopment reduces affordable housing
+title: Last phase of Heyate redevelopment reduces number of affordable homes
 subtitle: Lendlease exceeds number of homes approved
 published: false
 ---

-## At least 220 more homes, but less affordable.
+## At least 220 more homes, but fewer affordable.

 When the planning committee approved the Heygate estate's redevelopment back in 2013 it thought it was approving a scheme of _'between 2,300(min) and 2,469(max) residential units_'.
 It also thought it was approving a minimum of 570 affordable homes, the 'indicative figure', given in an [addendum report](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!Q7K%2bVQ5GwV3kVWHHRXBCqg%3d%3d!%7d%7d%7d) (footnote; corrected from 574, para 163 [Officer's report](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!swSywGCW3zgzV1miHXgXSg%3d%3d!%7d%7d%7d).